ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

 Credentials
 -----------
 Authenticating with GCP is easy and can be done in multiple ways.
-These ways include:
+There are two common options for authenticating to GCP:

 * Service Accounts (Recommended): Use JSON service accounts with specific permissions.
 * Machine Accounts: Use the permissions associated with the GCP Instance you're using Ansible on.